 LOW GI FOODS

-Peaches and pears, plums, most beans, peanuts, soybeans, apples, barley, low-fat milk, yogurt, apricots, cherries, grapefruits, tomato juice, carrots, peas, lentils, strawberries, whole rye kernels, shredded wheat, oatmeal.
+Peaches and pears, plums, most beans, peanuts, apples, barley, apricots, cherries, grapefruits, tomato juice, carrots, peas, lentils, and strawberries.

 Airola, P. The Anti-Cancer Diet.
 Alive #186, pp. 17-20.

 Broccoli Averts Liver Cancer.
 HSR Health Supplement Retailer, January 2006.
 12(1): 11.

 Hobbs, C. Medicinal Mushrooms.
 Lectures Notes from American Herbalists Guild 15th Annual Symposium, Waterville, NH, Oct 8-10, 2004.

 James, L. Cancer Outlook.
 Energy Times, May 2002.
 Pp 22-26.

 Marion, JB .Anti- Aging Manual.
 Information Pioneers, S. Woodstock, CT.
 1996.

 Morris, S. Lecture Notes.
 Mukilteo Natural Health Clinic, Mukilteo, WA.